 At the root of many songs is the artistry of The Beatles.
-Dala celebrate the main writers in song.
-Soooo much to hear from both catalogues – Dala will also be performing in Alberta
+Dala celebrate the main writers in this song.
+Soooo much to hear from both catalogues.
+Dala will also be performing in Alberta

 Chopin wrote the last of his three piano sonatas in 1845.
-By then, the sonata form had lost its popularity, but after Chopin wrote his third sonata, the form had a bit of a resurrection.
-But by that time, Chopin was in poor health, so he wasn’t able to premiere his piece.
-And today, it’s a standard in the piano repertoire.
+By then, the sonata form had lost its popularity.
+The form had a bit of a resurrection after Chopin wrote his third sonata.
+By that time, Chopin was in poor health, so he wasn’t able to premiere his piece.
+Today, it’s a standard in the piano repertoire.

 Lionel Rault: Matt Andersen, “What Would Your Mamma Say”

 New music from Matt Andersen’s latest LP, Halfway Home By Morning, recorded live-off-the-floor in Nashville, Tennessee!

 Brilliant single from ‘once lived among us’ onwards and upwards….Mac D!

 Alternativa Latina La Yegros is an Argentinian singer-songwriter combining rock, trad, electronica and singable lyrics, even if you don’t habla español.

 The first new music from NYC band Crumb since their 2017 EP, Locket, is a single called “Part III”.
 Beautiful and swaying, lush, jazzy with kaleidoscopic synth it is held together by Lila Ramani’s laid back vocals.

 Grant Stovel: Ben Sures, “Dancer (live)”